(Updated November 6, 2019)

 Lead author/editor: Christina Hendricks, (UBC) / @clhendricksbc

 Target audience: Undergraduate/general survey course for first year college or university

-This open textbook series will be targeted at first year (college or university) students taking introductory survey courses in philosophy, and will touch on foundational ideas in philosophical inquiry in order to give them the basic framework needed to pursue higher-level courses.
-The books will cover core concepts in Western philosophy, as well as other traditions.
+This open textbook series is targeted at first year (college or university) students taking introductory survey courses in philosophy, and focuses on foundational ideas in philosophical inquiry in order to give them the basic framework needed to pursue higher-level courses.
+The books cover core concepts in Western philosophy, as well as other traditions.

 The audience for the books is students who have not taken any philosophy courses before, and are entirely new to the discipline.
-Some students in introductory-level philosophy courses may of course have done previous work in philosophy, but the books will not assume any prior knowledge and will be written in an accessible way for those unfamiliar with philosophical terms and traditions.
+Some students in introductory-level philosophy courses may of course have done previous work in philosophy, but the books do not assume any prior knowledge and are written in an accessible way for those unfamiliar with philosophical terms and traditions.